Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and Lorentz symmetry

-It is instructive to reflect on the interplay between IR-safety and C-safety.
-C-safety allows us to exchange momentum between collinear particles without affecting the values of C-safe observables, whereas IR-safety allows us to omit vanishing 4-momenta from the list of inputs.
-C-safety in itself doesn't change the number of input 4-vectors -- it only requires $f$ to be invariant under a certain transformation that mixes collinear massless inputs.
-Meanwhile IR-safety effectively requires $f$ to encode an infinite family of observables $f^{(N)}(p_1,\ldots,p_N)$ for any possible number of inputs with the compatibility condition $f^{(N)}(p_1,\ldots,p_{N-1},0)=f^{(N-1)}(p_1,\ldots,p_{N-1})$.
-Only after combining C-safety with IR-safety do we arrive at the following result.
+In general this condition is difficult to solve, however it turns out to be extremely powerful in one special case.
+If we assume that $f$ is \textit{analytic} in the dot products $d_{ij}$ (i.e.~it can be expanded into a convergent multivariate Taylor series in some vicinity of the origin), then by the Identity theorem from complex analysis \equref{2525} must hold in an entire neighborhood of the origin, even when $d_{ij}\neq 0$.
+However, if this formula holds for all values of $k$ in an entire domain, then $f$ is necessarily only a function of $p_i+p_j$.
+Moreover, if all inputs are assumed to be massless, then this applies to all pairs of indices $i,j$, and $f$ becomes a function of only the jet mass $m_J^2$.
+Thus we arrive at the following rather disappointing result.

-\begin{thm} An IRC-safe Lorentz-invariant observable with a mixture of massless and massive inputs can depend on the massless inputs only through their sum (which is generically a massive vector). \end{thm}
+\begin{thm} If an IRC-safe Lorentz-invariant observable with a mixture of massless and massive inputs is \textit{real analytic} in the pairwise dot products $d_{ij}$ near the origin, then it can depend on the massless inputs only through their sum.
+If all inputs are massless, this observable can be reduced to an analytic function of a single scalar -- the jet mass $m_J^2=\sum_{i,j}d_{ij}$. \end{thm}

 In this way, IRC-safety is a significantly more powerful restriction than one could na\"ively expect based on the definitions of IR and C-safety alone.
 As an example, consider the quantity $\prod_{i<j}d_{ij}=d_{12}d_{23}d_{31}$ on $N=3$ massless inputs.
-It is in fact C-safe because it simply vanishes whenever any two inputs are collinear.
+It is in fact C-safe because it simply vanishes whenever any two inputs are massless and collinear.
 However it is not IR-safe because sending $p_3\to 0$ reduces the expression to zero instead of the expected $d_{12}$.
 Alternatively, as we will see in the following section, the natural IR-safe extension of $d_{12}d_{23}d_{31}$ to arbitrary $N$ will not be C-safe.

+Clearly, by restricting ourselves to analytic functions, i.e.~functions that can be approximated by polynomials in the variables $d_{ij}$, we have arrived at an extremely narrow set of IRC-safe observables which will be of little practical use.
+This is where our construction of IRC-safe PELICAN comes in handy, seeing as it clearly produces many more IRC-safe observables.
+In terms of the jet-frame coordinates defined in \equref{energy-def} and \equref{angle-def}, the C-safety condition reads

+The crucial observation here is that $\mathcal{E}_i$ and $\hat{d}_{ij}$ are \textit{not} analytic functions of the original coordinates $d_{ij}$, as is evident from \equref{energy-def}.
+Therefore the set of analytic symmetric functions in these coordinates is very different, and in fact much larger, as we already know from our construction of IRC-safe PELICAN.